alperenbutun/deterministic-pushdown-automata-dpda-accepting-binary-strings-with-number-of-1-is-as-twice-as-0/README.md

 Current Operation string: 100000000
 Current Memory condition: 100000000

-(which is in fact, meaning the same with the dilemma above = memory condition satisfies the operation string)
+(which is in fact, meaning the same with the dilemma above = memory condition(needs) satisfies the operation string)

 there would be no problem but the first condition was a dilemma for my solution mechanism.
 So I carefully checked the "1% percent" and saw that the 1% failure is only about the dilemma mentioned above.
 So I added the "top left node" and solved it.